Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/Filename_conventions.md

 > For the &NFVER symbolic
 > variable: the use of &NFVER is only valid if the Transfer CFT is the sender server
 > and the send transfer is implicit (CFTSEND IMPL=YES).
 In this case, it
 > is possible to send the file version requested by the partner.
-Use the following parameter format: FNAME=GDGNAME(-&NFVER)
+Use the following parameter format: FNAME=GDGNAME(- &NFVER)

 <span id="Filename__listing_a_directory"></span>